Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Preliminaries

 We will for an operator $A$ acting in a Hilbert space $\mathscr{H}$ denote the operator norm by $\norm{A}_{\mathrm{op}}$ and the trace norm by $\norm{A}_1$.

-Next we describe the operators we will be working with.
+Next, we describe the operators we will be working with.
 If we have $a_j\in L^2_{loc}(\R^d)$ for all $j\in\{1,\dots,d\}$ then we can consider the following form

 for $\mu\geq0$ and $\hbar>0$, where $\mathcal{D}[\mathfrak{h}_0]$ is the domain for the form.
 Note that $C_0^\infty(\R^d)\subset \mathcal{D}[\mathfrak{h}_0]$.
 Moreover, this form is closable and lower semibounded (by zero) see \cite{MR526289} for details.
-Hence there exists a positive self-adjoint operator associated to the form (the Friederichs exstension).
+Hence there exists a positive self-adjoint operator associated with the form (the Friederichs extension).
 For details see e.g. \cite{MR0493420} or \cite{MR526289}.
 We will by $\mathcal{Q}_j$ denote the square root of this operator.
-When we also have a potential $V\in L^\infty(\R^d)$ we can define the operator $H_{\hbar,\mu}$ as the Friederichs exstension of the quadratic form
+When we also have a potential $V\in L^\infty(\R^d)$ we can define the operator $H_{\hbar,\mu}$ as the Friederichs extension of the quadratic form

 for $\mu\geq0$ and $\hbar>0$, where $\mathcal{D}[\mathfrak{h}]$ is the domain for the form.
 This construction gives us that $H_{\hbar,\mu}$ is self-adjoint and lower semibounded.
 Again for details see e.g. \cite{MR0493420} or \cite{MR526289}.